What to Do if You’re Sexually Harassed at Work: Legal Steps & Rights Under California Law

 Woman in office hallway, squatting with hands on face, looking distressed.

-In this blog, we’ll cover the important steps to take right away, how to report harassment effectively, and the resources available to you.
+Below, we’ll break down the steps to take right away, how to report harassment effectively, and how California’s legal protections work in your favor if your employer fails to act.

 Steps to Take If You're Sexually Harassed at Work